Point Marion, Pennsylvania

-Point Marion is a borough in Fayette County, Pennsylvania, United States.
+Point Marion is a borough in Fayette County, Pennsylvania, United States, and is located less than one mile north of West Virginia at the confluence of the Monongahela and Cheat rivers.
+Approximately three miles north of Point Marion is Friendship Hill National Historic Site, home of early American politician Albert Gallatin.
+Point Marion was settled in the mid-18th century and named in 1842 for its geographic location and Revolutionary War hero Francis Marion, the "Swamp Fox".
 The population was 1,152 at the 2020 census, a decline from the figure of 1,159 tabulated in 2010.
 It is served by the Albert Gallatin Area School District.